au-clan/cachesaver/API_proposal.md

     def get(idx) -> initial_state
 ```

+So `FoA` is a specific algorithm.
+One pitch of `FoA` was that it can be readily used with the code from ToT, without changing the prompts.
+That was in the back of my mind while writing down the snippets above.
+The `FoA` algorithm could use the same `Agent` and `Heuristic` as ToT.
+The agent will return a list of possible actions.
+The `FoA` implementation just chooses one of them.

-So `FoA` is a specific algorithm, and putting it all together could look like this:
+Putting it all together could look like this:

 ```python
 from gameof24 import GameOf24Agent, GameOf24Heuristic, GameOf24Environment, GameOf24Benchmark